wazuh/wazuh-documentation/source/user-manual/reference/daemons/clusterd.rst

 wazuh-clusterd
 ==============

-The wazuh-clusterd program manages the Wazuh cluster ...
+The wazuh-clusterd program manages the Wazuh cluster communications among managers belonging to the cluster.

 wazuh-clusterd options